TuftsUniversity/tufts-lts-overlapped-gantt/README.md

 **animate.py**
-The code works by creating essentially boolean values in a master sheet that represents the total possible area a result continuous Gannt chart could occupy, that is a run of the earliest start date to the latest end date, and a rise of the all the level of effort values added together, as if all of the projects had to be done at the same time.  (columns and rows (indices ) are reversed in this actual processing, but the effect is the same
+The code works by creating essentially boolean values in a master sheet that represents the total possible area a result continuous Gannt chart could occupy, that is a run of the earliest start date to the latest end date, and a rise of the all the level of effort values added together, as if all of the projects had to be done at the same time.
+Columns and rows (indices ) are reversed in this actual processing, but the effect is the same

-Then it loops through each of the projects, with its own start and end date, and level of effort, which defines a sub datafrsame that has to "git" somehwere in the larger dataframe.
+Then it loops through each of the projects, with its own start and end date, and level of effort, which defines a sub dataframe that has to "fit" somwhere in the larger dataframe.
 Start and end dates are fixed, at least in the operation of the script, but where on the y axis the project block will be located will depend on there not being other projects that intersect with that, assuming you can't do two things at the same time on the same day.